Probing band topology using modulational instability

+Perturbations with growth rate $\mathrm{Im}(\lambda)>0$ are linearly unstable.
+For the nonlinear response function we consider pure Kerr nonlinearity $f(I) = I$, however the qualitative features of the perturbation spectrum are intensitive to the precise form of $f(I)$~\cite{supp}.

-Figs.~\ref{fig:TFB_LSA}(c,d) plot the growth rate and wavevector of the most unstable perturbation mode as a function of $\Delta$ and $\Gamma$.
+Figs.~\ref{fig:TFB_LSA}(c,d) plot the growth rate and wavevector $\bs{k}_c$ of the most unstable perturbation mode, \revisiontwo{i.e. the mode with the maximum growth rate $\mathrm{Im} [\lambda(\bs{k}_c)] = \max_{\bs{k}} \mathrm{Im} [\lambda(\bs{k})]$,} as a function of $\Delta$ and $\Gamma$.
 For weak nonlinearities $\Gamma$ we observe behaviour qualitatively similar to the scalar nonlinear Schr\"odinger equation: Bloch waves at the band edge exhibit a long wavelength instability under self-focusing nonlinearity, i.e. when $\Gamma m_{\mathrm{eff}} < 0$, where $m_{\mathrm{eff}} = \Delta - 4J_2$ is the wave effective mass at $\bs{k}_0$.
-Interestingly, a second long wavelength instability also occurs for stronger nonlinearities in the vicinity of the stable line $\Gamma I_0/2 = -m_{\mathrm{eff}}$.
+Interestingly, a second long wavelength instability occurs for stronger nonlinearities in the vicinity of the stable line $\Gamma I_0/2 = -m_{\mathrm{eff}}$.
 This critical line occurs when the nonlinearity-induced potential closes the band gap and corresponds to a transition from an exponential instability at weak $\Gamma$ to an oscillatory instability at strong $\Gamma$.